osmandapp/web/main/docs/user/navigation/car-play.md

 1. For OsmAnd to work, [connect your iOS device](#overview) to the vehicle's multimedia system.
 To find out how to connect and set up your device, you can visit the [**CarPlay**](https://support.apple.com/en-us/HT205634) websites.
 2. You need to have one of [OsmAnd Paid subscription](../purchases/ios#free-and-paid-features).
 Check it here *Menu → Settings → Purchases*.
 3. Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
 4. You will then be able to start the navigation or use the OsmAnd search function in CarPlay.
-5. To create a route, you must enter a destination on the CarPlay screen or in the app.
-6. The navigation app provides information about your current position on the map, driving directions, distance to the next turn, and arrival time at your destination.
-7. You can use voice prompts to listen to route guidance, report problems on the road, and find the nearest gas station.
-8. Once you've selected a location, press Start or Go to start your route.
-9. As you drive, the vehicle screen will display detailed route instructions, including turns, distances, and arrival times.
-10. If you want to change your route or select a different location, you can use Siri voice commands or press the appropriate buttons on the screen.
-11. After completing a route, you can disconnect CarPlay by disconnecting your iPhone from the vehicle's multimedia system.

-Note that you may need an Internet connection to use OsmAnd in CarPlay.
-If your device has limited Internet access, you can preload or create routes and use them without the Internet.
+Note, you may need an Internet connection to use OsmAnd in CarPlay.
+If your device has limited Internet access, you can [preload or create routes](../personal/tracks.md) and use them without the Internet.

 ![CarPlay screen](@site/static/img/navigation/auto-car/car-play-select-point-1.png)